LAN Dominicana

-LAN Dominicana (formerly and legally Líneas Aéreas Nacionales de Navegación Dominicana S.A.) was an airline based in Santo Domingo, Dominican Republic that operated international services.
+LAN Dominicana (legally Líneas Aéreas Nacionales de Navegación Dominicana S.A.) was a short-lived airline based in Santo Domingo, Dominican Republic that operated international services.

 History

-The airline was established in May 2003 and started operations on June 16, 2003.
+The airline was established in May 2003 and started flying to Miami on June 16, 2003.
 LAN Airlines had a 49% stake in LAN Dominicana.

 In April 2005, the IATA code "4M" was reassigned to Aero 2000, which was officially designated as LAN Argentina in June 2005.

 Destinations

 Fleet

 LAN Dominicana had operated the following aircraft: